 The asbestos diseases that require the most extreme treatments also require the lowest amount of exposure.
 This means that the industrial resistance to replacing aging and dangerous materials can be directly linked to the occurrence of mesothelioma.
 While the industries continue to downsize to adapt to a lagging economy, they’re also turning a blind eye to the problems they’ve created and perpetuated.
 Mesothelioma patients were exposed to asbestos by a combination of corner cutting, misinformation, and inaction on the part of their employers.
 The Longview Fibre plant is no different.

-If you or a loved one was employed by Longview Fibre and later developed mesothelioma or another asbestos-related condition, you may be entitled to compensation for medical expenses, lost wages, and personal injury.
+If you or a loved one was employed by Longview Fibre and later developed mesothelioma, you may be entitled to compensation for medical expenses, lost wages, and personal injury.
 You and your family deserve justice.
 We are committed to helping you get it – contact us if you want to explore the legal options available to you.